Aniket-d-d/k8s-jenkins-app/README.md

 ## Accessing the Application
+1. Connect to "dev-server" using SSH.
+2. Enter command: kubectl port-forward --address 0.0.0.0 service/flask-app-service 30009:5001
-Open the port 30009 on "dev-server" instance.
-You can Access the Application over there.
+3. Access the port 30009 on "dev-server" instance.
+You can Access the Application over there. (e.g http://dev-server-ip:30009) or you also access the application internally inside dev-server using ```minikube service flask-app-service```.
+You will be given internal IP, use curl on it.

 ## Adding "dev-server" as Known host